Forget the Cinque Terre and go hiking Portofino!

 Highlights of Portofino Natural Park

-Established in 1935, Portofino Natural Park offers more than 70km hiking trails, some of which are old paved paths used in past times to walk to places of worship.
-There’s a wide choice of short or longer walks, and while only a couple are strenuous, the trails go uphill and downhill quite a bit, depending on your starting point and itinerary.
+Established in 1935, Portofino Natural Park offers more than 70km of hiking trails, some of which are old paved paths used in past times to walk to places of worship.
+There’s a wide choice of short or longer walks.
+And while only a couple are strenuous, the trails go uphill and downhill quite a bit.

 The setting is totally different, but in terms of celebrities and jet-set, Portofino reminds me somehow of Gstaad, in Switzerland.
 In both towns, you’re unlikely to meet any of the VIPs, but you can experience the best of these idyllic spots if you go hiking.